-If I gave in, crumbled, tumbled down like night falling into your arms, would you catch me and put the stars back in the sky?
+If I gave in and crumbled, tumbled down like night falling into your arms, would you catch me and put the stars back in the sky?
 What if I am not as strong as you would want me to be?
-I’m not interested in being twisted by a dare, I am afraid to care too much.
-I know that you are not playing.
-I know that your aim is true.
-I need time to reorganize my head, rid myself of dread and own myself again, before I can give myself to you, and mean it the way that you want me to.
+I’m not interested in being twisted by a dare.
+I’m afraid to care too much.
+I know that you aren’t playing.
+I know that you aren’t waiting.
+I know that your aim is true and I am not, not yet.
+I need time to reorganize my head, rid myself of dread and own myself again, before I can give myself to you the way you want me to.
 I am afraid to have you think less of me and be a prisoner of that.
-I am afraid of the power that you have and what you have awakened in me.
-I have to keep control of it now, keep the tides on their schedules and the planets where they belong.
-I listen to the old songs and all the words fall like soft rain on the water , disappearing inside, indistinguishable one from the other in the moments of the storm and this is how I see myself with you.
+I am not ready yet.
+I know that.
+But I will tell you a secret, an extremist never bluffs, the cards are good enough or they aren’t.
+I am afraid of you, though maybe I am more afraid of me.